odoare/BiRR/readme.md

 - Wall absorbtion : a coefficient between 0 an 1, representing a reflection coefficient.
 The acoustic wave amplitude is multiplied by this coefficient at each wall rebound.
 Higher values produce a shorter reverb.

 - Wall high frequency absobtion : this parameter controls the high frequency absorbtion for each wall rebound.
-Higher values produce darker reberb sound.
+Higher values produce darker reverb sound.

 The input is stereophonic and for now, left and right signal are mixed to one mono signal sent to the reverb.
 It is the same as if both input signals were placed at the same position in the virtual space.
 The output sound is a stereo reverberberated sound with one of the following configurations: